 Subsequent U.S. governments followed Hamilton’s dictum on national self-sufficiency for over 100 years.
 The result was that by the start of World War i in 1914, the U.S. had become the wealthiest single nation on Earth.
-As Patrick S. Buchanan rightly observes, “The self-sufficiency and industrial power Hamiltonian policies created enabled us to rearm in security, crush the Axis in four years, rebuild Europe and Japan, and outlast the Soviet empire in a Cold War, while meeting all the needs of our people” (American Conservative, Aug.
-11).
+As Patrick S. Buchanan rightly observed, “The self-sufficiency and industrial power Hamiltonian policies created enabled us to rearm in security, crush the Axis in four years, rebuild Europe and Japan, and outlast the Soviet empire in a Cold War, while meeting all the needs of our people” (American Conservative, Aug.
+11, 2003).

 But after the war, the Wilsonian philosophy of opening the U.S. home market to foreign competition started the American economy on a downhill run.
 With the revival of post-World War ii Japan and Europe (Germany in particular), foreign competition started to bite.
 What Germany and Japan had not obtained through hot war, they were largely seizing by unfettered free trade!
 The U.S. was rapidly changing from being a dominant net exporter to becoming a gluttonous consumer of imported goods.

 The outcome?
-Author Pat Choate, in his recent book Agents of Influence, lists the following levels of dependence that the U.S. now has on foreign countries for the supply of strategically critical goods: metalworking machinery—51 percent; engines and power equipment—56 percent; computer equipment—70 percent; communications equipment—67 percent; semiconductors and electronics—64 percent.
+Author Pat Choate, in his book Agents of Influence, lists the following levels of dependence that the U.S. now has on foreign countries for the supply of strategically critical goods: metalworking machinery—51 percent; engines and power equipment—56 percent; computer equipment—70 percent; communications equipment—67 percent; semiconductors and electronics—64 percent.

 The outcome is entirely predictable.
 There are precedents.

-The first chancellor of Germany, Count Otto von Bismarck, understood the clear connection between industry,wealth and sovereignty.
+The first chancellor of Germany, Count Otto von Bismarck, understood the clear connection between industry, wealth and sovereignty.
 In 1834, he created a customs union, the Zollverein, as a strategic move in his quest for a German empire.
 He maintained that Germany must be able to feed itself and equip its armies without any reliance on foreign countries for their supply.
 In short, Germany formed this closed union of European trading partners for aggressive purposes—to prepare for imperial expansion by warfare.